What is postpartum depression?

 - Suicidal thoughts

-What are the causes of postpartum depression?
+What causes post-partum depression?

-- The feeling of an "empty stomach" after giving birth
+- The "empty stomach" sensation after childbirth

-- Difficult psychological conditions: loneliness, marital conflicts, insufficient or inadequate marital support, lack of family and social support
+- difficult psychological conditions: loneliness, marital conflicts, insufficient or inadequate marital support, lack of family and social support

 - Psychological and physical exhaustion

-- Family history of postpartum depression
+- Family history of post-partum depression

 - Personal history of depression